Minnale (soundtrack): Development

 Before his debut as music composer, Harris worked as an instrumentalist, synthesizer and keyboard programmer for more than 600 films and with various composers ranging from A. R. Rahman to Yuvan Shankar Raja.
 While Menon roped in Harris, for the film's soundtrack, he wanted to ensure the quality of the music production, not only for the songs but also for the film score, as songs constitute only 25 minutes of the film's runtime, than its score, which will be about two hours.
 The album and score in its entirety was recorded within 11 months.
 Apart from composition, Harris Jayaraj took charge in programming, recording, mixing and mastering of the songs, as well as dubbing, when the film and its soundtrack was covered and released in Telugu as Cheli.
 Initially, producer Kalaipuli Thanu wanted Harris to score for Kamal Haasan-starrer Aalavandhan, in his debut, but Harris refused to do so as he owed to work with Menon.

 "Vaseegara" was the first song composed by Harris Jayaraj for the film, which is set in Natabhairavi raga.
 Jayaraj approached Carnatic-musician Bombay Jayashri to record the song, during which Jayashri arrived in Chennai from Coimbatore by train and received a phone call from the composer, addressing him as Mr. Jayaraj.
 She presumed it was Malayalam director Jayaraj with whom she had worked before in movies such as Paithrukam and Kudumbasametham, but later came to know as Harris Jayaraj.
 Harris played the tune first and asked Jayashri to sing, with lyricist Thamarai too joined the session.
 The recording of the song finished within two hours.
 The track "Venmathiye" is a peppy but sad track, which was reflected in the lyrics of poet Vaali, set in Darbari kaanada raga.

+A part of the background score is based on Joan Jett's version of "I Love Rock 'n' Roll".